Robbie Grossman Player Props: Rangers vs. Royals

-After going 0-for-3 in his most recent game, Robbie Grossman and the Texas Rangers take on the Kansas City Royals (who will start Jordan Lyles) at 8:05 PM ET on Tuesday.
+On Monday, Robbie Grossman (on the back of going 1-for-3 with an RBI) and the Texas Rangers play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 7:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Royals.
+In his previous appearance, he went 1-for-3 with an RBI against the Astros.

 Robbie Grossman Game Info & Props vs. the Royals